Skip to content

 Why Is the Concept Called Six Sigma?

-The name Six Sigma comes from the bell curve used in statistics in which one Sigma symbolizes one standard deviation from the mean.
+The name 6 Sigma comes from the bell curve used in statistics, in which one sigma symbolizes one standard deviation from the mean.
 When a process exhibits six sigmas — three below the mean and three above it — the defect rate is extremely low.
-Because Six Sigma uses statistics to measure the capability of a process, referring to the concept as Six Sigma suits its purposes.
+Because this approach uses statistics to measure the capability of a process, referring to the concept as 6 Sigma methodology suits its purposes.

-The Six Sigma methodology was developed in the early 1980s by Bill Smith at Motorola to help measure the company’s defects and improve overall quality.
-Since its inception, Six Sigma has been successfully implemented by General Electric (GE) to save money by reducing waste and improving product quality.
+The 6 Sigma process was developed in the early 1980s by Bill Smith at Motorola to help measure the company’s defects and improve overall quality.
+Since its inception, Six Sigma process improvement has been successfully implemented by General Electric (GE) to save money by reducing waste and enhancing product quality.

-Due to the success GE enjoyed with Six Sigma, the process has become widely popular with other organizations.
-Numerous companies internationally rely on Six Sigma to improve their processes and incite positive changes in the workplace these days.
+Due to the success GE enjoyed with 6 Sigma implementation, the methodology has become widely popular with other organizations.
+Numerous companies worldwide now rely on this approach to improve their operations and drive positive changes in the workplace.

 What Are the Six Sigma Belt Levels?